--17 S be set up in each classroom to receive returned books.
+Pary So be set up in each classroom to receive returned books.
 All books should be returned to school on a Monday to ensure they are ready to be reissued later in the week.
 School bags can be brought into school.
 Children will however be asked to limit what they bring in from home.
 Children are not to bring in sweets, cakes and other treats from home for birthdays.
 Breakfast club and afterschool clubs are available.
 In terms of breakfast club, this may constitute children being part of an additional bubble.
 Parents are made aware of this.
 Children will stay in bubbles where possible, and where this is not possible no more than 15 children may be with each adult.
 Only one year group bubble will take part in each after school club.
 It is not advised for staff or children to wear PPE in classrooms.
 Singing should not take place in large groups unless natural airflow and strict social distancing and mitigation can be maintained.
 Classroom Lessons Staff Children Spread of Infection due to close contact Teaching staff must keep a safe distance at all times, where possible, when teaching.
+Children should sit in rows facing the front of the class.
 Where children may require extra assistance a 2-metre rule must try to be followed.
 Interventions and 1:1 teaching may take place with due regard to distancing, shared resources and direction of speech.
 Year groups are a consistent bubble.
 These will support some teaching activities, play and lunchtimes.
-These bubbles will be kept apart from other bubbles where Y possible, such as through staggered dinnertimes and playtimes.
+These bubbles will be kept apart from other bubbles where Y

+Mary SC Multi Aleademy Inst possible, such as through staggered dinnertimes and playtimes.
 If children change rooms, they should wash their hands or use the hand sanitiser.
 At least one senior leader will be non-class based at all times.
 Staff should not enter rooms which do not contain their bubbles (unless they are providing cover in these).
 The message of social distancing should be reinforced to the children for when they are moving around school or outside.
 Children should equally be regularly reminded of the 'catch it, bin it, kill it' and washing/sanitising hands regularly message.
 Children requiring use of the toilet Children Staff Infection Control Inform the child of the importance of washing their hands after using the toilet.
 Ensure toilets are not overcrowded by limiting the numbers of children using at any one time.
 All toilets within the school building will be regularly cleaned during the day.
 A cleaning checklist will be displayed on the outside of all toilet doors.
-Y Break times Children Staff Spread of Infection due to close contact Children informed in class about of the importance of social distancing whilst outside.
+Y Break times Children Staff Spread of Infection due to close contact Breaktimes will take place in bubbles at different times or in different zones.
+Children informed in class about of the importance of social distancing whilst outside.
 Outdoor play equipment can be used by one bubble each day.
 Supervising staff must stay with their bubbles at breaktimes.
-All breaktimes will be staggered to avoid contact with other groups or will be held in separate zones.
 Year group equipment such as hoops or footballs may be used during this time, but mist be cleaned after use.
 Y